Dozens held after shopping protest at Hong Kong border town

 The anti-government protests have been blamed for helping plunge Hong Kong's economy into recession for the first time in a decade.
 The protests were triggered by a proposal to allow extraditions to mainland China, but have morphed into a broader revolt for democratic freedoms.

-They often descend into violent clashes, with protesters using petrol bombs and other makeshift weapons and the police deploying tear gas and rubber bullets.
-On Sunday, the violence was not at the level seen during many previous protests, with police using pepper spray to disperse crowds but not tear gas.
+They often descend into violent clashes, with protesters using petrol bombs and other makeshift weapons, and the police responding with tear gas and rubber bullets.
+On Sunday the violence was not at the level seen during many previous protests, with police using pepper spray to disperse crowds but not tear gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)